Find Your Voice: 5 Tips For Women Entrepreneurs From Digital Tech Founder

 So Nasser set out to change the ratios of male and female experts visible in the public sphere.

-This month, the non-profit Women in Wireless that was founded in 2007 within the Mobile Marketing Association and became independent in 2011, launches MAD University, a series of courses, databases and free programs that support women in digital.
-Through the affiliated WIW Speakers Bureau, more than 100 women to date have been placed as keynoters at tech conferences.
+This month the non-profit Women in Wireless, that was founded in 2007 within the Mobile Marketing Association and became independent in 2011, launches MAD University, a series of courses, databases and free programs that support women in digital.
+Through the affiliated WIW Speakers Bureau, more than 100 women to date have been placed as speakers at tech conferences.

 Women in Wireless has 12,000 members in 10 global chapters and partners with major mobile and tech conferences such as T-Mobile, Microsoft, and Facebook.

-Nasser along with co-president Sheryl Tullis, a partner at Launch Consulting Group, have the mission to offer “inspirational content and events, corporate partnerships and training programs, and networking opportunities with industry leaders.”
+Nasser and co-president Sheryl Tullis, partner at Launch Consulting Group, say the mission is to offer “inspirational content and events, corporate partnerships and training programs, and networking opportunities with industry leaders."

 According to the site, the goal is to “connect, inspire and embolden women across digital channels” with “membership that spans all career levels and disciplines and is open to everyone within the digital and mobile arenas.”